insin/newforms/docs/widgets.rst

    A ``<select>`` widget intended to be used with :js:class:`NullBooleanField`.

-   :param Object kwargs
-      widget options

-      Any ``choices`` provided will be overrridden with the specific choices this widget requires.
+   Any ``kwargs.choices`` provided will be overrridden with the specific choices this widget requires.

 .. js:class:: SelectMultiple([kwargs])